Constantin Budescu: International career

 Budescu played an unofficial match for Romania B in a 1–4 friendly defeat against Poland, in February 2013.
 His debut for the full side was made two years later, as he came on as a 78th-minute substitute in a 0–0 away draw against Hungary for the UEFA Euro 2016 qualifiers.

 On 11 October 2015, Budescu scored a brace against the Faroe Islands, helping the country achieve qualification by finishing second in the group one point behind Northern Ireland.

 Style of play

 Budescu is regarded as a skilful player who can create chances and goalscoring opportunities for both himself and his teammates.
 Hence, he has been deployed in a wide number of positions, such as an attacking midfielder, a winger, a supporting striker or even a main striker.

 Budescu's shot accuracy allows him to be an exceptional free kick and penalty kick taker, and he is known to sometimes put opposing goalkeepers to test from long range or even from corner kicks.
-In spite of his undoubtable talent, he has often been criticised for his lack of work rate, himself stating that he "only got serious [...] after turning 30 years old".
+In spite of his undeniable talent, he has often been criticised for his lack of work rate, himself stating that he "only got serious [...] after turning 30 years old".